jgeller112/cogsci_researchmethod/content/home/syllabus.md

     - Group Project Proposal (5%) - (Team):  Your group will need submit a short 1-page research proposal.
 This proposal should summarize the paper you are going to replicate.
 You will need to get article approval from me.

-    - CITI Training and Institutional Review Board (IRB) Forms (5%) - (Individual):  Although student research projects are covered by the IRB,  the ethicical implications of your research project are important.
-To this end, you will become CITI certified and also fill out IRB forms which involves creating your own consent form.
+    - CITI Training and Institutional Review Board (IRB) Forms (10%) - (Individual):  Although student research projects are covered by the IRB,  the ethicical implications of your research project are important.
+To this end, you will become CITI certified and also submit IRB forms which involves creating your own consent form.

+      - CITI certificate
+      - Research protocol form
+      - Consent form

     - Preregistration (5%) - (Team): After you have gottten you topic approved, you will pregresiter your experiment (we will dicuss what this is in class).
 The preregistration should be two primary parts: (1) background and (2) an analysis plan.
 The background does not need to be lengthy, 2 pages or less, enough information for me to give you feedback on the big idea and feasibility before you get too far along.
 I will not grade the preregistration for being correct or accurate; I will only grade it for being complete (i.e., if  you answer all the questions but some of your answers are wrong or don’t make sense, you will still get full credit).
 The preregistration is meant to be an opportunity to get feedback from me early so that you can assess feasibility and develop the idea into a strong final presentation the whole class can benefit from.